 Any patient who is cared for at the University of Washington HIV Clinics and is enrolled in University of Washington Patient Registry may join the Repository.
 We are particularly interested in recruiting subjects with the following clinical characteristics:

-If you are interested in using specimens in the Repository, please fill out a REPOSITORY REQUEST FORM.
+If you are interested in using specimens in the Repository, please fill out a Request for UW HIV Information System (UWHIS) Data, Specimens and Referral Services form.
 If you have any question regarding the request process call the repository manager, Michalina Montaño, at 206-744-4630 or email at: cfarcrc at uw.edu.
 Your request will be reviewed by the HIV Specimen Repository Steering Committee.
 If your request is approved, we will make the appropriate arrangements to have the specimens and clinical data sent to you.